kirjavascript/TetrisGYM/README-v5.md

 If SRAM is available, scores will be saved and show again the next time the game boots.

 To clear the highscores, select hearts and press `down`.
-Then confirm the prompts by press `start`.
+Then confirm the prompts by pressing `start`.

 ## Tap/Roll Speed Tester